rsek/dataforged/moves/moves.md

 **When you are in control and assault a foe at close-quarters**, roll +iron; **when you attack at a distance**, roll +edge.

-On a **strong hit**, mark extra progress.
+On a **strong hit**, mark progress twice.
 You dominate your foe and stay in control.

-On a **weak hit**, mark extra progress, but you expose yourself to danger.
+On a **weak hit**, mark progress twice, but you expose yourself to danger.
 You are in a bad spot.

 On a **miss**, the fight turns against you.
 You are in a bad spot and must __Pay the Price__.